cnicos2/cnicos2.github.io/README.md

 # cnicos2.github.io
-Maps for GEOG 4046 assignment 10 & 11
+Maps for GEOG 4046 assignments 10 & 11

 ## Current Weather
 A map showing weather radar and alerts from the National Weather Service